YS-jack/RuneLingual-Plugin/README.md

 ## Features

 - **Language Selection:** Choose your preferred language from our pack and experience OSRS in your own language.
+Currently only supports Japanese.
 - **Customization:** Tailor the translation of elements based on your preferences.
-- **Real-time Translation (early in development):** Translates player-sent messages and many other dynamic elements.
+- **Real-time Translation:** Translates player-sent messages and many other dynamic elements.
+- **Translates the following** right click texts, npc/object/item names, NPC dialogues, overhead texts, player messages
+- **Under development**
+interface texts, button texts, probably few bugs that was missed.

 ## Contributing